Michael J. Gan, Partner

 • Summer Associate, Silver, Kreisler, Goldwasser & Schaeffer, Santa Monica, CA, 1988

-• Member, AFL-CIO Lawyers Coordinating Committee
+• Member, AFL-CIO Union Lawyers Alliance

 • Member, Labor & Employment Relations Association